Are you suffering from a leaky bladder? Getting up to use the bathroom several times a night? Having pelvic pain?

 Who Can Benefit From Urogynecology Care?

-People may think of pelvic floor problems like incontinence as an “older woman’s problem,” but that’s not always the case, says Dr. Bradley.
-“We see women in all phases of adulthood, and we even treat teens.”
+People may think of pelvic floor problems like incontinence as a “problem of aging,” but that’s not always the case, Dr. Bradley says.

 Many women have urine leakage and pelvic pain after childbirth.
 Others experience problems as they age.
 No matter what your age or life experience is, you should get checked out if you sense something isn’t right.

-“We want to normalize that it’s okay to seek care,” says Dr. Bradley.
-“You shouldn’t think ‘Oh, leaking urine is just part of having kids,’ or ‘My mom had it, so I have it, too.'”
+“We want to normalize that it’s okay to seek care,” Dr. Bradley says.
+“You shouldn’t think ‘Oh, leaking urine is just part of having kids,’ or ‘My mom had it, so I have it, too.’

 “There’s no shame in coming in early if you have these issues,” she adds.
 “Many women we see have had symptoms for years and think it’s just something they have to deal with.”